Achieving Work-Life Balance as a Sales Professional

 Logistics-sales-representative-phone-call

-However, a job should never prevent us from spending time with family, friends and loved ones, doing the things we relish.
+Despite how important the work you're doing may be, a job should never prevent you from spending time with family, friends, and loved ones doing the things you love.
+Work-life balance is crucial in any career.

-That said, some professions make achieving work-life balance more difficult than others.
-As you continue your job search, it will be crucial to understand what every position can truly offer you in terms of work-life balance.
+However, some professions make achieving work-life balance more difficult than others.
+As you hunt for the perfect job, it's crucial to understand what every position can truly offer you in terms of work-life balance.
 Without this knowledge, you may find yourself accepting a job that doesn’t meet your expectations or needs.

-As someone who’s interested in pursuing a sales position in the logistics profession, there are several things you should know about the work-life balance associated with this job.
+As someone who’s interested in pursuing a sales position in the logistics profession, there are several things you should know about the work-life balance associated with this job and how you can achieve better work-life balance.

 Here at Anderson Trucking Service (ATS), we employ logistics sales representatives in multiple locations across the U.S. and have been doing so since 1955.
 Over time, many of these employees have carried on long, successful sales careers in the transportation world — maintaining a healthy work-life balance all the while.